project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_gait_generator.rst

 Velocity and Max Effort Plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The velocity plot plots the velocity from axis -max_velocity to max_velocity.
 The blue dotted line is the zero line.
-If the the velocity comes near the top or the bottom of the graph, the gait will probably not be followed very well, because the `safety controller <https://wiki.ros.org/pr2_controller_manager/safety_limits/>`_ will prevent the joints from rotating that quickly.
+If the velocity comes near the top or the bottom of the graph, the gait will probably not be followed very well, because the `safety controller <https://wiki.ros.org/pr2_controller_manager/safety_limits/>`_ will prevent the joints from rotating that quickly.